-To set up OOo to print all color text and graphics as grayscale:
+Change the OOo settings to print all color text and graphics as grayscale:

-- 1) Click Tools > Options > OpenOffice.org > Print to display the dialog box shown in Figure 3. - 2) Select the Convert colors to grayscale checkbox.
-Click OK to save the change.
+- 1) Choose Tools > Options > OpenOffice.org > Print. - 2) Select the Convert colors to grayscale option.
+Click OK to save the change. - 3) Open the Print dialog box (File > Print). - 4) Click the Print button to print the document.

-To set up Writer to print all color text as black, and all graphics as grayscale:
+Change the OOo Writer settings to print all color text as black, and all graphics as grayscale:

-- 1) Click Tools > Options > OpenOffice.org Writer > Print. - 2) Under Contents, select the Print black checkbox.
-Click OK to save the change.
+- 1) Choose Tools > Options > OpenOffice.org [Component] > Print. - 2) Under Contents, select the Print text in black option.
+Click OK to save the change. - 3) Open the Print dialog box (File > Print). - 4) Click the Print button to print the document.